lookoutconference/lookoutconference.github.io/pages/proceedings.md

 **NILC 2025: The Past and Future of Fire Lookouts**

 The papers presented at NILC 2025 will be collected in this section, in the form of peer-reviewed abstracts, as well as compiled into a digital publication marked with an ISBN code.
-The video recordings of the keynote speakers will be made available as multimedia files marked with a DOI code.\.
+The video recordings of the keynote speakers will be made available as multimedia files marked with a DOI code\.